Many people break up with their significant others during a fight and ultimately regret it.

 They seem like they are beginning to go through the motions and are getting used to you.

-Perhaps the compliments that you had gotten so used to hearing are less as well.
+The compliments you got so used to hearing are less as well.

 All of these factors are affecting you daily.

-You may not be acknowledging the kind of impact they are having on you but the impact is real.
+You aren’t acknowledging the impact they are having on you, but the impact is real.

 Your significant other forgot to tell you that they loved you that day, here is a problem.

-Your significant other couldn’t come see you that evening because they had to stay at work and get caught up on a project, here is yet another problem.
+Your significant other couldn’t come see you that evening, as they had to stay at work and get caught up on a project.

 Over time, all of this starts to add up.